 A dental filling is the standard procedure for treating a cavity.
 As a cavity becomes larger, the tooth starts to lose its shape and becomes more susceptible to sensitivity and damage.
 A filling helps restore the shape of the tooth and prevents further damage and disease.

 Other reasons you may need a filling include a fractured tooth, sensitivity, or to fill small holes in your teeth that can naturally appear as you get older.

-Several different types of materials can be used in fillings.
+There are different types of fillings.
 Ask your dentist if you want a specific type of filling.

-Gold fillings are among the most durable filling types.
-Many last 10 or more years.
+Gold Fillings: Gold fillings are among the most durable filling types.
+Many last ten or more years.
 However, it's also the most expensive, doesn't match the tooth color, and may require multiple visits.